basarat/typescript-book/docs/promise.md

 ### Parallel control flow
 We have seen how trivial doing a serial sequence of async tasks is with promises.
 It is simply a matter of chaining `then` calls.

-However you might potentially want to run a series of async tasks and then do something with the results of all of these tasks. `Promise` provides a static `Promise.all` function that you can use to wait for `n` number of promises to complete.
+However, you might potentially want to run a series of async tasks and then do something with the results of all of these tasks. `Promise` provides a static `Promise.all` function that you can use to wait for `n` number of promises to complete.
 You provide it with an array of `n` promises and it gives you an array of `n` resolved values.
 Below we show Chaining as well as Parallel:

 ```ts
 // an async function to simulate loading an item from some server